ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/start/installation/running-in-docker-container.markdown

   using a dedicated user rather than `root`.
-  RavenDB `6.0` and up also use a Debian archive file ([.deb package](../../start/installation/gnu-linux/deb)), applying a uniform internal structure for Ubuntu and Windows Linux versions.
+  RavenDB `6.0` and up also use a Debian archive file ([.deb package](../../start/installation/gnu-linux/deb)), applying a uniform internal structure for Ubuntu OS.
   To conform with these changes, installing RavenDB 6.0 and higher in a system that already hosts RavenDB `5.x` or older requires a simple [migration](../../start/installation/running-in-docker-container#migration)